Windows 7 Forums Search

 Windows Update - Hide or Restore Hidden Updates

-This will show you how to either hide Windows Updates to have Windows 7 not notify you about or install them automatically, or restore previously hidden Windows Updates to be available to install again.
+This tutorial will show you how to either hide or unhide Windows Updates to have them listed or not listed as available to install again in Windows 7 and Windows 8.

 OPTION ONE

-1. Open the Control Panel (icons view), and click on the Windows Update icon.
-(See screenshot below)
+1. Open the Control Panel (icons view), and click/tap on the Windows Update icon. (see screenshot below)

 Windows Update - Hide or Restore Hidden Updates-control_panel.jpg

-2. After Windows Updates or you check for updates, click on the .....update(s) is available link.
+2. After you check for updates, click/tap on the .....update(s) is available link.
 (See screenshot below)

 Windows Update - Hide or Restore Hidden Updates-step1.jpg

-3. Right click on a listed Windows Update that you want to hide, then click on Hide Update.
+3. Right click or press and hold on a listed Windows Update that you want to hide, then click/tap on Hide Update.
 (See screenshot below)

 Windows Update - Hide or Restore Hidden Updates-step2.jpg

-4. If prompted by UAC, then click on Yes or enter the administrator's password.
+4. If prompted by UAC, click/tap on Yes.

 5. You will now notice that the now hidden Windows Update is grayed out.
-Repeat steps 3 and 4 to hide another Windows Update.
-When done, click on OK.
+Repeat steps 3 and 4 if you want to hide another Windows Update.
+When done, click/tap on OK.
 (See screenshot below)

 Windows Update - Hide or Restore Hidden Updates-step3a.jpg